 Council's work is informed by past emergencies and best practice principles.
-Social and economic recovery from the impacts of Covid 19 which affected everyone, and the devastating and concurrent emergency of the 2021 June storm, will be a focus for the coming years.
+Social and economic recovery from the universal impacts of Covid 19 and the devastating and concurrent 2021 June storms, will be a focus for the coming years.
 This priority is closely connected with the impacts of climate change on health (Priority 2).